alan-turing-institute/ARC-LoCoMoSeT/README.md

 - `local_save`: Set to `true` to locally save a copy of the results
 - `metrics`: A list of metrics implemented in src/locomost/metrics to be used
-- `n_samples`: Number of images from the dataset to compute the metrics with
 - `metric_kwargs`: A list of the pattern `metric_name: kwarg_1: value` of kwargs to be passed to each metric if desired.
 Note that every metric used does not need to exist in this

 Train configs should additionally contain the following nested under `dataset_args`: